Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Mechanisms for

-What can one do with a noisy answer $\outp_g$ corresponding to a group $g$ in a group-by query?
-First if for some $z$ the interval $[-z, z]$ is a 95$\%$ confidence interval for the standard Gaussian, then $[\neighfun^{-1}(\outp_g-z\distparam_i/\mu), \quad\neighfun^{-1}(\outp_g+z\distparam_i/\mu)]$ is a $95\%$ confidence interval for the true aggregation of $\catt_i$ in that group $g$.
+Additionally, the above example shows that if we get a noisy answer $\outp_g$ corresponding to a group $g$ in a group-by query, then if $[-z, z]$ is a $q\%$ confidence interval for the standard Gaussian, then $[\neighfun^{-1}(\outp_g-z\distparam_i/\mu), \quad\neighfun^{-1}(\outp_g+z\distparam_i/\mu)]$ is a $q\%$ confidence interval for the true aggregation of $\catt_i$ in that group $g$.
 The quantity $\neighfun^{-1}(\outp_g)$ is the maximum likelihood estimate of the true value, but is biased.
 The following theorem provides (1) unbiased estimators\footnote{The results of \cite{finley2024slowly,Washio1956UnbiasedEB} can be used to obtain unbiased estimators and their true variances in a more general setting.} when $\neighfun=\sqroot$ or $\neighfun=\log,$ (2) the distribution of the unbiased estimators and (3) the true variance.
 Since the variance is a function of the true value, it cannot be released but may be estimated from the noisy answer.
 The following theorem shows that the variance can be accurately estimated when $\neighfun=\sqroot$, but for $\neighfun=\log$, the variance estimates will never converge.

 \begin{theoremEnd}[category=mechanism, proof end]{theorem} Given a group-by sum query $\gquery_{\langle\grouper, \catt_i\rangle}$, let $x$ be the true sum within a given group $g$, and let $\outp_g=\neighfun(x)+N(0, \distparam_i^2/\mu^2)$ be the noisy answer provided by $\mech_{\neighfun}$.
 Then \begin{itemize}[leftmargin=*] \item If $\neighfun=\sqroot,$ then $\outp_g^2$ has the distribution of a non-central $\chi^2$ random variable with 1 degree of freedom and non-centrality parameter $x\mu^2/\distparam^2$, multiplied by $\distparam^2_i/\mu^2$.
 Then $\widetilde{x}\equiv\outp_g^2-(\distparam_i^2/\mu^2)$ is an unbiased estimate of $x$.
 The variance of $\widetilde{x}$ is $v\equiv 2(\distparam_i/\mu)^2\left(2x+(\distparam_i/\mu)^2\right)$.
 Replacing $x$ with $\widetilde{x}$ in this formula results in a releasable estimate $\widetilde{v}$ of the variance, and $\widetilde{v}/v \rightarrow 1$ in probability as $x\rightarrow\infty$. \item If $\neighfun=\log,$ then $e^{\outp_g}$ has the log-normal distribution with location parameter $\log(x)$ and scale $\distparam_i^2/\mu^2$.
 Then $\widetilde{x}\equiv \exp(\outp_g - \distparam_i^2/(2\mu^2))$ is an unbiased estimate of $x$.
 The variance of $\widetilde{x}$ is $v\equiv x^2(-1+\exp(\distparam_i^2/\mu^2))$.
 Replacing $x$ with $\widetilde{x}$ in this formula gives a releasable estimate $\widetilde{v},$ but $\widetilde{v}/v$ does not converge in probability as $x\rightarrow\infty$. \end{itemize} \end{theoremEnd} \begin{proofEnd} Let $x$ be the true sum within a given group $g$ and $\widetilde{x}\equiv\outp_g^2-(\distparam_i^2/\mu^2)$ where $\outp_g=\sqrt{x}+N(0, \distparam^2_i/\mu^2)$.